-The oilfish size data collected by oilfish longline fishing vessels from 2016 to 2020 annually was shown in Figure 2, and the sampling rates ranged between 6% to 9% in these 5 years.
-It is observed that the mode shifted leftward after 2017, but this should be further crosschecked with size data collected by observers.
+The oilfish size data collected by oilfish longline fishing vessels from 2017 to 2021 annually was shown in Figure 2, and the sampling rates ranged between 4% to 9% in these 5 years.
+It is observed that the mode shifted leftward after 2017 and in 2021, the mode shifted rightward observably.
+However, this should be further crosschecked with size data collected by observers.

 Figure 2.
-The FK length distributions of oilfish from 2016 to 2020
+The FK length distributions of oilfish from 2017 to 2021